Why Subscription Video on Demand ( VOD platform) is the big deal

 Nielsen’s followup to the study however revealed an interesting insight.
 Even though users express the intent to cancel cable, they rarely go through with cutting the cord.
 The sheer variety of content that a Television connection offers – Movies & Series, News, Sports, Infotainment and Kids Entertainment – can barely be matched by a single Video on Demand platform.
 Netflix for example has ruled itself out of acquiring sports content.
 The company believes in focusing on its niche of feature-films and television.

-Potential for a vast ecosystem of Video on Demand Platforms
+Potential for a vast ecosystem of VOD Platforms

 Much needs to change for Video on Demand platforms to successfully replace television.
 An ecosystem of platforms, which would offer both general entertainment and niche content, needs to emerge.